Ricardo Faty: Career

 On 18 August 2014, Faty signed a four-year contract with Standard Liège.

 In the summer 2018, Faty joined Turkish club MKE Ankaragücü.
 On 9 May 2019, he announced on Instagram, that he had terminated his contract with the club, according to him because he was left out of the squad and had not received his salary.

 On 16 September 2020, Faty joined Reggina, signing a three-year contract.
 He missed most of the 2020–21 season with injuries and made no appearances in the 2021–22 season for the club.
 On 6 August 2022, his contract with Reggina was terminated by mutual consent.

 Personal life

 He is the younger brother of Jacques Faty, who is also a professional footballer.
-Though they were born in France, their father is Senegalese and their mother is from Cape Verde.
-His father is Muslim and his mother is Catholic, while Faty converted to Islam at age 20, while playing for Roma, and hopes to end his career in a Gulf country to increase his faith.
+Though they were born in France, their father is Senegalese-Vietnamese and their mother is from Cape Verde.
+His father is Muslim and his mother is Catholic, while Faty converted to Islam at age 20.